jimdavis1/iSENTRY/PATRIC_Metadata/README.md

 	7.  isolation site
 	10. isolation source

- It also reads as input a set of ontology tables (tab-delimited text format) for cleaning up the fields.
+ It also reads as input a set of otology tables (tab-delimited text format) for cleaning up the fields.
 Current versions are:

  * Host-3-20.txt
  * Envt-3-20.txt